jsjoeio/joeprevite.com/src/data/posts/2023-04-22-how-to-fix-a-microphone-sounding-quiet-in-playback.md

 ---
 ## Background

 The other day, I was talking to a coworker about microphones.
-“Yeah, I’ve had this one for a while but I don’t -*love* it.”
+“Yeah, I’ve had this one for a while but I don’t *love* it.”